 This 10-minute Low FODMAP Italian Dressing is sure to become a go-to low FODMAP salad dressing!
 Herbaceous, tangy, earthy, and bright, this homemade dressing is easy to make using my low FODMAP Italian Seasoning recipe and also makes a delicious low FODMAP marinade for chicken, pork, or fish.
-In addition to being low FODMAP, this Italian dressing is dairy-free, low carb, Keto, Paleo, Whole30, and vegan.
+In addition to being low FODMAP, this salad dressing also dairy-free, low carb, Keto, Paleo, Whole30, and vegan.

 A Low FODMAP Salad Dressing & Meat Marinade

 My all-time favorite salad dressing is my Low FODMAP Ranch Dressing; however, I really enjoy the earthy, zesty flavors of this low FODMAP Italian Dressing.
 I really love to use this Italian Dressing as a low FODMAP chicken marinade like in my Low FODMAP Italian-Marinated Grilled Chicken Thighs recipe.
 The earthiness of this Low FODMAP Italian Dressing combined with the tanginess and touch of sweetness is the perfect combination of flavor notes for a meat marinade.

 To immersion blend or not to immersion blend?